Tākaka: Golden Bay Electricity Board building

 On this site in Commercial Street was originally a blacksmith.
 In 1929, the Golden Bay Electricity Board opened the building and occupied it until 2000.
 It is now occupied by the Department of Conservation.

 Telegraph Hotel

 The Telegraph Hotel was built over 100 years ago.

 Church of the Epiphany

 The Anglican church of the Epiphany is situated on Commercial Street.
 It was consecrated by the Bishop of Nelson in 1884.
-It was built from locally sawn matai and totara timber.
+It was built from locally sawn mataī and tōtara timber.
 A bell tower was added in 1900 and by 1960 the timber was covered in stucco.
 The bell tower was replaced in 1966 and the church was extended in 2002.

 Sacred Heart Catholic Church

-The Church of the Sacred Heart was built using locally sourced marble in 1917.
+The Church of the Sacred Heart was designed by Nelson architect Arthur Griffin, and built at a cost of £1250 using locally sourced marble.
+It was formally opened on 15 September 1918.
 The church requires structural strengthening to bring it up to the building code requirements and has not been used since 2011.

 St Andrew's Presbyterian Church

-St Andrew's is located on Commercial Street, Takaka.
+St Andrew's is located on Commercial Street, Tākaka.